 The art of Anthony Galván III

-Anthony (Tony) is a wildlife photographer, natural history illustrator, painter and printmaker.
+Anthony (Tony) is a wildlife photographer and self-taught natural history illustrator and printmaker.

 He began sketching while living in Kansas and after moving to Golden, Colorado began sketching and painting birds, specifically raptors.
 During a four-year stint in the U.S. Army he continued sketching and painting in the various places he was stationed including Panama and along the DMZ in South Korea.
 His time on the DMZ gave him his first look at a Stellar's Fish Eagle and a Siberian Tiger, sights he has never forgotten.
 Since then he has travel exstensively throughout North and South America, Africa and Asia documenting the natural history of those areas.

 While completing a B.A.in Photojournnalism at Colorado State University in Fort Collins, Colorado his art work was seen by a contributor of Western Birds, who suggested he should provide some sketches to the publication.
 His sketch of a Barred Owl was published in the December, 1975 isse and from then on Tony has continued to sketch and paint wildlife in graphite, watercolor, color pencil, acrylic as well as using printmaking techniques such as drypoint, linocuts, lithography and gyotaku, Japanese fish printing style.